eth-sri/lmql/README.md

   <br/>
 </div>

-The main body of an LMQL program reads like standard Python (with control-flow), where top-level strings are interpreted as model input with template variables like `[GREETINGS]`.
+This allows you to express programs that contain both, traditional algorithmic logic and LLM calls.

-The `argmax` keyword in the beginning specifies the decoding algorithm used to generate tokens, e.g. `argmax`, `sample` or even advanced branching decoders like [beam search and `best_k`](https://docs.lmql.ai/en/stable/language/decoders.html).
+At any point during execution, you can prompt an LLM on program variables in combination with standard natural language prompting.

-The `from` and `where` clauses specify the model and constraints that are employed during decoding.
+To better control LLM behavior, you can use the `where` keyword to specify constraints and data types of the generated text.
+This enables guidance of the model's reasoning process, and constraining of intermediate outputs using an [expressive constraint language](https://docs.lmql.ai/en/stable/language/constraints.html).

-Overall, this style of language model programming facilitates guidance of the model's reasoning process, and constraining of intermediate outputs using an [expressive constraint language](https://docs.lmql.ai/en/stable/language/constraints.html).
+Beyond this linear form of scripting, LMQL also supports a number of decoding algorithms to execute your program, such as `argmax`, `sample` or even advanced branching decoders like [beam search and `best_k`](https://docs.lmql.ai/en/stable/language/decoders.html).

 Learn more about LMQL by exploring our **[Example Showcase](https://lmql.ai)** or by running your own programs in our **[browser-based Playground IDE](https://lmql.ai/playground)**.